Sardinian–Aragonese war: 1390–1420

 It was a disaster for the Arborea, even if Martin the Young died shortly afterward in Cagliari on July 25, 1409, of malaria, probably contracted after the battle.
 William III of Narbonne (William II as judge of Arborea) returned to France to seek help and left, as a de facto judge, his cousin, Leonardo Cubello, descended from Hugh II.

 The heavy defeat suffered at Sanluri, however, did not completely bend the Arboreans.
 The fighting resumed and, on August 17, the judicial army rejected a violent attack against Oristano by the Moncada.
 The following day Pedro Torrelles led the soldiers of the Kingdom of Sardinia in a battle on the plain between Sant'Anna, Fenosu and Santa Giusta, remembered as the Second Battle (Segunda battalla), leaving on the field – according to Spanish sources – more than 6,500 of their men.
 The conflict was not yet concluded; the army of the Kingdom of Sardinia asked and obtained reinforcements.
 The Arboreans defended themselves strenuously and seven months passed before Pedro Torrelles conquered the castles of Monreale, Marmilla and Gioiosa Guardia.
-In January 1410 Pedro Torrelles occupied Bosa and besieged Oristano, where finally Leonardo Cubello signed, in the church of San Martino outside the walls, the surrender of the city and of all the historical Arborea that was forfeited in the Regnum Sardiniae et Corsicae.
+In January 1410 Pedro Torrelles occupied Bosa and besieged Oristano, where finally Leonardo Cubello signed, in the church of San Martino outside the walls, the surrender of the city and all of the areas of Arborea that were forfeited in the Regnum Sardiniae et Corsicae.
 Oristano and the Campidano of Cabras, Milis and Simaxis were given to him along with the title of Marquis of Oristano.
 Remaining Arborean territories included the former Judicate of Torres, two curatoria of the Judicate of Gallura and the Barbagia of Belvì, Ollolai and Mandrolisai.

 In spring of the same year William II of Narbonne returned from France, organizing the surviving territories and transferring the capital of the Judicate to Sassari.
 With the help of Nicolò Doria he resumed the castle of Longosardo and threatened Oristano and Alghero, where Pedro Torrelles, the captain general and lieutenant of the king, died in that year of malaria.
 The war continued and between May 5 and 6, 1412, managed to enter Alghero with Sassarese and French militiamen, but was then rejected and forced to desist by the fierce resistance of the Algherese.